TucakovNikola/TucakovNikola/README.md

 ### Hi there, I'm Nikola - aka [Noah Tech King]

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm a self thought programmer and a gamer

-- 🔭 I’m currently working on a [English-Course]
+- 🔭 I’m currently working on a English-Course
 - 🌱 I’m currently learning Python and JavaScript
 - 🥅 Goals: To become good at AI and MachineLerning
 - ⚡ Fun fact: I love to draw and play video games and listen to music